fstrauf/roadvagabonds/content/blog/daily-routines/index.md

 I never thought I'd do something like this, but I absolutely love meditation and what it helps you to achieve.

 **What is it al about?**
-The key is; don't think of mediation as some spiritual, bell ringing, mantra praying activity, think of it as **a workout for your mind** (the thing that filters all that goes into our brain).
+The key is; don't think of mediation as some spiritual, bell ringing, mantra praying activity, think of it as **a workout for your mind** (the thing that filters all that goes into your brain).
-A great way to get started is a guided meditation using an app such as [Headspace](https://www.headspace.com).
+A great way to get started is a guided meditation using an app such as [Headspace](https://www.headspace.com) or [Waking Up](https://wakingup.com).
 If you don't want to pay subscription after your trial period, you can just set a timer on your phone and simply get going.

-The core of the activity is not thinking of anything, recognizing when your mind has wandered off and then bringing it back to meditation.
+The core of the activity is not thinking of anything in particular, recognizing when your mind has wandered off and then bringing it back to meditation.
+The easiest way to start is by focussing on your breath.
 I can absolutely recommend [10% happier written by Dan Harriss](https://www.tenpercent.com/) to explore the topic.

 **Why would you?**